Ertu10/Replit_Solutions/README.md

 # Replit_Solutions
-I try to give solution about Replit for Cyber
+I try to give solution about Replit